mramalik/git_course/README.md

-this readme file for git course, that i doing in udemy. hi lemme introduced my self i'm abdul malik
+this readme file for git course, that i doing in udemy. hi lemme introduced my self i'm abdul malik and undergrad at SLIIT